Gothic-Modding-Community/gmc/docs/zengin/worlds/Classes/zCMaterial.md

 - `SNOW` - Snow.

 ### `color` {: .sp-color}
 Texture replacement color in RGBA format.
-The color the polygon will be painted in until the texture is applied.
+Polygon is in this color until engine applies the texture.

 ### `smoothAngle` {: .sp-float}
 Defines the angle of material smoothing between two faces.

 ### `texture` {: .sp-string}
-Defines the name of the texture file used for the material.
-Also determines by file name whether the texture is animated or static.
-An animated texture is recognized by its file name.
+Defines the name of the texture file used for the material, which also determines whether the texture is animated or static.

-To create animated textures, add a prefix to the file name `_A0`, e.g., `NW_Fire_A0.TGA`, `NW_Fire_A1.TGA` etc. The texture `NW_Fire_A0.TGA` is the first frame.
+To create animated textures, add a suffix to the file name `_A0`, e.g., `NW_Fire_A0.TGA`, `NW_Fire_A1.TGA` etc. The texture `NW_Fire_A0.TGA` is the first frame.
 The game engine will automatically search your hard drive for remaining animation files.

 ### `texScale` {: .sp-string}
-Scaling along the x and y axes.
-Assigning the necessary texture coordinates to polygons.
+Defines the scaling along the X and Y axes.
+Assigns the necessary texture coordinates to polygons.

 ### `texAniFPS` {: .sp-float}
-If the texture is animated (`NAME_A0.*`), then the speed of texture animation is indicated here.
+Defines the FPS (frames per seconds) of texture animation, but only if the texture is animated (`NAME_A0.*`).

 ### `texAniMapMode` {: .sp-enum}
 Texture animation mode.